Kingdom of Larantuka

-The kingdom of Larantuka was a historical monarchy in present-day East Nusa Tenggara, Indonesia.
-It was one of the few, if not the only, indigenous Catholic polities in the territory of modern Indonesia.
-Acting as a tributary state of the Portuguese Crown, the Raja (King) of Larantuka controlled holdings on the islands of Flores (eastern part), Solor, Adonara, and Lembata.
-It was later purchased by Dutch East Indies from the Portuguese with the treaty of Lisbon of the year 1859.
+The Kingdom of Larantuka was a historical monarchy in present-day East Nusa Tenggara, Indonesia.
+It was one of the few, if not the only, indigenous Roman Catholic polities in the territory of modern Indonesia.
+Acting as a tributary state of the Portuguese Crown, the raja (king) of Larantuka controlled holdings on the islands of Flores (eastern part), Solor, Adonara, and Lembata.
+It was later purchased by Dutch East Indies from the Portuguese with the treaty of Lisbon in 1859.

 Despite its autonomy being reduced over the years, first with the signing of the long political contract with the Dutch East Indies after the purchase and then the short contract (korte verklaring) the kingdom's royal family retained nominal authority over their territories until their power was formally abolished by the republican government in 1962.

 History

-Precolonial
+Precolonial period

-Monarchs of the Larantuka kingdom claim descent from a union between a man from the kingdom of Manuaman Lakaan Fialaran (Belu) in the North Timor or Wehale–Wewiku (Malaka) in South Timor and a mythical woman from a nearby extinct volcano of Ile Mandiri.
+Monarchs of the Larantuka kingdom claim descent from a union between a man from the Kingdom of Belu (Manuaman Lakaan Fialaran) in the north-central Timor or the Kingdom of Malaka (Wewiku–Wehali) in the south-central Timor, and a mythical woman from a nearby extinct volcano of Ile Mandiri.
 Traditional belief systems and rituals of the Lamaholot people who were their subjects place the rajas in a central role, especially for those who adhered to traditional beliefs.

 In the Javanese Negarakertagama, the locations Galiyao and Solot were mentioned to be "east of Bali" and are believed to correspond to the approximate region, indicating some form of contact from tributary relations or trading between the region and the Majapahit Empire, due to its location in the trade routes carrying sandalwood from nearby Timor.
 Influences from the powerful Ternate Sultanate were also believed to be present.